 Pivot tables are powerful tools for data analysis and visualization.
 They allow you to summarize, filter, sort, and present large amounts of data in a simple and interactive way.
 But what is a pivot table exactly?
 How does it work?
 And why should you use it for your business reporting?

 In this article, we will answer all these questions and more.
 We will explain pivot tables’ basics, structure, and benefits.
 We will also show you examples of using pivot tables for different scenarios and purposes.
 By the end of this article, you will clearly understand what pivot tables are and how to use them effectively.

 A pivot table is a data analysis tool that transforms raw data into a summarized one.
-This technique helps to create powerful visualizations and derive a new knowledge from the data.
-Despite seeming to be a simple tool, it can serve as a part of embedded BI solution and help to communicate insights within the company and beyond.
+This technique helps to create powerful visualizations and derive new knowledge from the data.
+Despite seeming to be a simple tool, it can serve as a part of embedded BI solutions and help communicate insights within the company and beyond.

 Structure & functionality

 The structure is self-explanatory and intuitive: a pivot table is composed of three main areas to work with: rows, columns, and cells with aggregated values.